xzy-xyz/xzy-xyz.github.io/_additional_pages/Aboutme.md

 </div>
 <center style="font-size:14px;color:#C0C0C0;text-decoration:underline">My self-indentified portrait</center>

+My personal resume for career is [here](/aboume/CV.pdf)  and my gitHub is [here](https://github.com/EinHungerkuenstler).eAlternatively, you are welcome to connect with me on [Linkedln](https://www.linkedin.com/in/hongyuwang123456/).

 ## Academic Interests

 My academic interest lies at the crossroads of theoretical physics and geometry, particularly in areas like differential geometry and geometrical analysis.
 (A little tidbit: during my first year at Imperial, I worked on an [individual project program](/study/Imperial_mathematics/year_1/Individual_Research_Project/Individual_Research_Project_main) and took part in a [UROP](/study/Imperial_mathematics/year_1/UROP/UROP_main), both connected to these subjects.)